Venquieu/DL-autorun/README.md

 # DL-Autorun
 This is a simple tool for automaticly run your programs(generally they are deep learning programs) when the GPUs are available.
 ## usage
-You are recommended to write your command in `cmd.sh` but write it in argument is also work.
+write your command in `cmd.sh` and just run `runner.py`.

-You can use the tool in following way:
+You can use the tool in following way.

+1. specify the number of GPUs you want:
 ```
-python runner.py
+python runner.py --nums 2
 ```